Paper Borders: Emma Nishimura and Tahir Carl Karmali, IPCNY International Print Center New York, October 10 - December 18, 2019

 Group exhibition, curated by Renée van der Avoird.
 The Janice Laking Gallery, MacLaren Art Centre.
 37 Mulcaster Street, Barrie, ON.

 "Re-enact explores how six Canadian artists interpret, commemorate and renegotiate moments of the past.
 Collectively, their works open up spaces for empowerment through imagination, sharpening our awareness of historical bias.
 Challenging the authority of historical narratives, their projects pose questions about representation—and reconciliation—in the future."
 Continue reading press release here.
+Or read the exhibition brochure here.

 Group exhibition, curated by Karen Kunc.
 Constellation Studios.
 2055 O Street, Lincoln, NE